opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ### Resource Description Framework (RDF)

 RDF can be described as the "HTML for data" (https://www.w3.org/TR/rdf11-primer/): a shared language for representing data on the Web.
-RDF is based on representing data as triples of the form subject-predicate-object ("Bob"-"is interested in"-"Mona Lisa"): by adding this triples together, we obtain a graph.
-Each entity (subject, predicate, or object) is identified by a URI, except in the cases of objects, that can be literals.
-RDF can be stored in Triple Stores: Blazegraph is the one we use (https://www.blazegraph.com/).
+RDF is based on representing data as triples of the form subject-predicate-object ("Bob"-"is interested in"-"Mona Lisa"): by gluing these triples together, we obtain a graph.
+Each entity (subject, predicate, or object) is identified by a URI, except objects, since they can be also literals instead of resources.
+RDF is stored in Triple Stores: Blazegraph is the one we use (https://www.blazegraph.com/).

 ### SPARQL

-SPARQL is a query language for RDF (https://www.w3.org/TR/sparql11-overview/).
+SPARQL is a query language for RDF and standard API for accessing SPARQL endpoints (https://www.w3.org/TR/sparql11-overview/).
 A Triple Store exposes a SPARQL endpoint.

 ### Web Ontology Language (OWL)